My Best Tips for Organizing and Saving Space in an RV Kitchen

 Pot rack hung from vent in RV kitchen

-Multi-Level Drawer Organizer
+Idea #26: Multi-Level Drawer Organizer

-Giving drawers a storage upgrade with multi-tier cutlery trays and drawer dividers is a good way to utilize space near the top without them becoming to messy.
-RV owner Kathy Johnson is a pro at drawer organization, as you can see in the photos below.
+Giving drawers a storage upgrade with multi-tier cutlery trays and drawer dividers is a good way to utilize space near the top without them becoming too messy.

 A drawer organizer adds extra storage in an RV kitchen